Halle Berry Looks Fierce In Jaw-Dropping New Poster For ‘John Wick: Chapter 3 – Parabellum’

 Due for release on May 17, the third installment of the John Wick series sees Berry playing the edgy and very sensual Sofia, a supposed ally to John Wick (Keanu Reeves) and one of the very few people who seem to be helping the assassin turned pariah as he fights for his life and takes on his new excommunicado status.

-Just like Wick, Sofia also has an unequivocal love for all things canine — and is very handy with a gun, judging from the first John Wick: Chapter 3 – Parabellum trailer, released by Lionsgate in mid-January.
-Wick and Sofia appear to have quite a rich history between them, which makes her the obvious go-to person as Wick is now on the run and with every other assassin out there on a contract to kill him and cash in the $14 million bounty placed on his head.
+Just like Wick, Sofia also has an unequivocal love for all things canine — and is very handy with a gun, judging from the first John Wick: Chapter 3 – Parabellum trailer released by Lionsgate in mid-January.
+Wick and Sofia appear to have quite a rich history between them, which makes her the obvious go-to person as Wick is now on the run with every other assassin out there on a contract to kill him and cash in the $14 million bounty placed on his head.

-While fans have gotten a pretty good glimpse at the smoldering Sofia in the first trailer, as well as in the handful of photos published on the Imdb website, Berry has now given her social media followers something new to drool over in the form of a snazzy Instagram pic.
+While fans have gotten a pretty good glimpse at the smoldering Sofia in the first trailer, as well as in the handful of photos published on the IMDb website, Berry has now given her social media followers something new to drool over in the form of a snazzy Instagram pic.

 In the photo, the gorgeous actress is portrayed as Sofia in what is a brand-new look at this very interesting character.
 Standing in front of a splendid wooden paravan – the same one seen in her lavish, tribal-themed home when she meets Wick for “a conversation” in the movie trailer – Sofia looks fierce with her two German Shepherds by her side.